umamah1mahmoud/code-201-reading-notes/class-10.md

 ### **Error objects**

 Error objects can help you find where your mistakes are and browsers have tools to help you read them.
-When an Er ror object is created, it will contain the following properties:
+When an Error object is created, it will contain the following properties:
 * name
-* mesages
+* messages
 * fileNumber
 * lineNumber